OmaJuliet/N-Academy/README.md

 - Tailwind CSS and CSS for styling
 - React-Toastify for notification
 - React-icons for the icons
-- Framer motion for animation
+- Framer motion, GSAP and SASS for animation